Audacity Tour Guide

 You can save several audio files at once, rather than saving them one by one.

-Changing the loudness of your audio - fades, Amplify, pan and gain
+Changing the loudness of your audio - fades, Amplify, Pan and Gain/Volume

 A small image of an Envelope.png